github/gitignore/README.md

   popular programming languages, but don't make sense to live in the mainstream templates.
 These should be added to your project-specific templates when you decide to adopt the framework or tool.

+## What makes a good template?

+A template should contain a set of rules to help Git repositories work with a specific programming language, framework, tool or environment.

+If it's not possible to curate a small set of useful rules for this situation, then the template is not a good fit for this collection.

+If a template is mostly a list of files installed by a particular version of some software (e.g. a PHP framework), it should live under the `ecosystem` directory.
+See [versioned templates]() for a guide to this setup.

+Please also understand that we can’t list every tool that ever existed.
+Our aim is to curate a collection of the _most common and helpful_ templates, not to make sure we cover every project possible.
+If we choose not to include your language, tool, or project, it’s not because it’s not awesome.

 ## Contributing guidelines